iamjohnwatson/earnings-list/README.md

 ## ⚠️ Disclaimer

 This tool is for informational purposes only.
 Always verify earnings dates with official company sources.
-Not intended as financial advice.